natcap/invest/README.rst

 This will build HTML and PDF documentation, writing them to ``dist/userguide`` and ``dist/InVEST_*_Documentation.pdf``, respectively.

-The User's Guide is maintained in a separate git reporsitory.
+The User's Guide is maintained in a separate git repository.
 InVEST will build the User's Guide with the commit defined in the ``Makefile``::

    GIT_UG_REPO                 := https://github.com/natcap/invest.users-guide